-In earned value analysis, the Estimate To Complete, usually abbreviated ETC, is the expected cost required to complete the project.
-It is not the overall project budget, rather it is the expenditure from now to the end of the project.
+In earned value analysis, the Estimate To Complete, usually abbreviated ETC, is the expected remaining cost to complete the project.
+It is not the final overall project expected budget (that’s the EAC), rather it is the expenditure from now to the end of the project.
 It does not include what has already been spent.

 Thus, it allows the project manager to compare the funding needs required to finish the project with available funding.

 The ETC can be calculated either for each task or for the whole project.
 There are two ways to calculate ETC:

 Each of these input variables (right side of the equation) is normally determined prior to this step: